ClimenteA/simple-firebase/README.md

 ## Firestore

+In firestore:
-A collection is similar to a table.
+- A collection is similar to a table;
-An document is similar to a table row.
+- A document is similar to a table row;
-A field is similar to a column.
+- A field is similar to a column;
-A collection can have multiple documents like a table can have multiple rows.
+- A collection can have multiple documents the same way a table can have multiple rows;
-Each document has an ID like each row in a table has an ID.
+- Each document has an ID the same way each row in a table has one.

+Collections can have endless sub-collections, but I try to keep it simple and keep for one collection just one or more documents.

 - **ADD** a new document to a collection with a AUTO GENERATED ID